 aurèce vettier/Paul Mouginot;

-A selection of Contemporary Artists working with the subject of Dreams
+A selection of Contemporary Artists working with the subject of Dreams:

 The Dream Mapping Project,: by Alisa Minyukova, a Russian born artist, researcher and educator based in Brooklyn, New York and Dr. Kelly Bulkeley, a psychologist of religion specializing in dream research.